 As mentioned above, the taxation of cryptos can be quite cumbersome.
 Every time you buy and sell a crypto, you need to pay attention to the price you paid for each one and how long you hold it.
 You then have to pay capital gains for every transaction.
 When using a retirement plan to invest, there are no annual tax implications, since the taxes are deferred.
 You only pay taxes once you withdraw the investment from the plan.
 In fact, if you have a Roth account, all qualified withdrawals are tax free.

-IRA Financial has partnered with Gemini Exchange for the best Bitcoin IRA experience around.
-There will never be any tax reporting issues, as the IRA owns the crypto account on Gemini.
+IRA Financial has several investment partners for the best Bitcoin IRA experience around.
+There will never be any tax reporting issues, as the IRA owns the crypto account on the exchange.
 It’s just one of the benefits of investing in Bitcoin with IRA Financial.

 Of course, if you don’t want to invest in the actual asset, you can invest in Grayscale and combine those investments with other publicly-traded companies and trusts.
 No matter if you trade directly on an exchange, use Grayscale or a brokerage account, all your profits are tax-advantaged.